ulthiel/CherednikAlgebras.jl/Readme.md

 ## Motivation

 I already have a larger Magma package [CHAMP](https://github.com/ulthiel/Champ) for rational Cherednik algebras.
 The motivation for this package is my observation that the arithmetic in Julia/OSCAR is faster than in Magma and I am able to solve some problems I have not been able to solve in Magma.
 This concerns especially the computation of Calogero–Moser cellular characters.
-So, a first milestone is to re-implement in Julia the algorithm for the computation is Calogero–Moser cellular characters.
+So, a first milestone is to re-implement in Julia the algorithm for the computation of Calogero–Moser cellular characters that is already in CHAMP.
 This is still under development.

 ## Installation